brouhaha/xchange/README.md

 * `xchange -p xc7a15t ham.bit -o eggs.bit`

-  Copies the ham bistream to a new eggs bitstream, changing the idcode to that of the XC7A15T FPGA, and updating the CRC.
+  Copies the ham bistream, which might e.g. be a bistream generated for an XC7A50T FPGA, to a new eggs bitstream, changing the idcode to that of the XC7A15T FPGA, and updating the CRC.

 ## License